-

 - Undergraduate Education

-- B.S. and M.S.
-Genetics, Kyiv National University, Ukraine
+- B.S.
+Kyiv National University, Ukraine, Genetics

 - Graduate Education